alvint/rwConfig/docs/comparison.md

 extremely common.

 **Strengths:** your config becomes a typed object; reads are field accesses;
-IDE completion and safe refactoring; JSON, YAML and TOML via dataformat modules; JSR-380 validation if you want it.
+IDE completion and safe refactoring; JSON, YAML, and TOML via dataformat modules; JSR-380 validation if you want it.

 **Weaknesses:** none of the *configuration* parts - no layered sources, no